briancartercst/minion/README.md

 	event handlers.
 However, events can also be handled by the mn-click and mn-submit directives, so this method is seldom required.
 - **done(rootNode)**: Invoked right before the component is removed from the DOM.
-This is where the controller can perform any teardown if required.
+This is where the component can perform any teardown if required.
 Notice that event listeners bound to elements of the template will be automatically removed by jQuery, and therefore this method is seldom required.